leafamrit/capitalist_ai/reality_check_task.md

-The structured table above details the feature complexity and engineering constraints for the prioritized backlog items, guiding decision-making for implementation.
+The structured table summarizes the assessment of the prioritized feature backlog, identifying complexities, engineering constraints, and justifications for scores based on Intercom's features.